tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 --- abstract

-Network slicing provides the ability to partition a physical network into multiple logical networks of varying sizes, structures, and functions so that each slice can be dedicated to specific services or customers.
-Network slices need to co-exist on the same network while ensuring slice elasticity in terms of network resource allocation.
-The Differentiated Service (Diffserv) model allows for carrying multiple services on top of a single physical network by relying on compliant domains and nodes to provide forwarding treatment (scheduling and drop policy)  on to packets that carry the respective Diffserv code point.
-This document adopts a similar approach to Diffserv and proposes a scalable approach to realize network slicing in IP/MPLS networks.
-The solution does not mandate Diffserv to be enabled in the network to provide a specific forwarding treatment, but can co-exist with and complement it when enabled.
+Realizing Network slices may require the Service Provider to have the ability to partition a physical network into multiple logical networks of varying sizes, structures, and functions so that each slice can be dedicated to specific services or customers.
+Multiple network slices can be realized on the same network while ensuring slice elasticity in terms of network resource allocation.
+This document describes a scalable solution to realize network slicing in IP/MPLS networks by supporting multiple services on top of a single physical network by relying on compliant domains and nodes to provide forwarding treatment (scheduling, drop policy, resource usage) on to packets that carry identifiers that indicate the slicing service that is to be applied to the packets.

 --- middle

 # Introduction

-Network slicing allows a Service Provider to create independent and logical networks on top of a common or shared physical network infrastructure.
+Network slicing allows a Service Provider to create independent and logical networks on top of a shared physical network infrastructure.
 Such network slices can be offered to customers or used internally by the Service Provider to enhance the delivery of their service offerings.
 A Service Provider can also use network slicing to structure and organize the elements of its infrastructure.
-This document provides a path control technology (e.g., RSVP, SR, or other) agnostic solution that a Service Provider can deploy to realize network slicing in IP/MPLS networks.
+The solution discussed in this document works with any path control technology (such as RSVP-TE, or SR) that can be used by a Service Provider to realize network slicing in IP/MPLS networks.

 {{?I-D.ietf-teas-ietf-network-slices}} provides the definition of a network slice for use within the IETF and discusses the general framework for